Published on Mar 15, 2022

 My Final Thoughts

+Is Discord Safe?
 Discord is a great plate to hang out, talk to your friends and build a creative community.
 However, your kids can become victims of online predators, cyberbullying and get exposed to adult content if they add every anonymous person on Discord.
-They can also spend too much screen time on online gaming because of Discord.